-Peter Mlynarik informs the Board that the new regulations require that selection of the
+Peter Mlynarik informs the Board that the new regulations require that selection of the Board Chair occur at the first meeting of each year.

 Mark Springer motions to reelect Peter Mlynarik as the Chair for 2017.
 None opposed, motion carries.